flywheel-apps/freesurfer-recon-all/README.md

 ### gear-convert_surfaces (optional)

 Convert selected surfaces in subject/surf to obj in output.
+This allows the surfaces to be readily viewed on the Flywheel platform.
 (Default = true)

 ### gear-convert_volumes (optional)

 Convert selected FreeSurfer volume files (mgz) to NIfTI format.
+This allows the volumes to be readily viewed on the Flywheel platform.
 (Default=true)

 ### gear-dry-run (optional)
 Do everything except actually execute recon-all.
 This is useful for debugging.
 (Default = false)